Professor Brian Brock

 - how the Bible might function as a context of discovering the self-in-Christ, creation, and in Christian community

-- the resources available in the exegetical tradition for meeting these sorts of inquiries
+- what resources are available in the exegetical tradition for meeting these sorts of inquiries

-- the interrelation of theological exegesis and moral/practical theology
+- how do theological exegesis and moral/practical theology interrelate

 3) Concrete studies which seek to discover the meaning of faith in practical life.

 - I am convinced that Christian ethics and practical theology too rarely venture beyond methodological considerations.
 If the meaning of the Christian confession is discovered in the course of trying to live it in practical contexts, then the study of practical questions is not an ancillary project of applying Christian knowledge, but the critical furnace in which it is continually reborn.
 Christians need to learn to theologically name cultural events we commonly think of in secular terms.
 For these reasons I am interested in further study on a wide range of issues, the following being a few examples.
 Students interested in other practical issues should not hesitate to contact me.

 - interactions between cultures and traditions: emigration and population displacement, globalisation, outsourcing, imperialism/crusade

 - environmental questions: energy policy, waste management policies and practices, agricultural practices